samuelajala01/embedded-systems-projects/readme.md

-A list containing all my embedded systems projects built on Tinkercad.
+A list containing all hardware projects done so far